-Adjusted Diluted EPS: Our 10.0% adjusted diluted EPS growth, excluding currency, fell below our ambitious target of 11.2%, due to the same factors that impacted adjusted OCI.
+Adjusted Diluted EPS: Our 10.4% adjusted diluted EPS growth, excluding currency, surpassed our target of 8.5%.

-Operating Cash Flow: Operating cash flow, excluding currency, increased 5.5% above last year, above our target of 3.8%.
+Operating Cash Flow: Operating cash flow, excluding currency, increased 8.9%, above our target of 6.9%.

-The Committee also rated our performance on the following key strategic initiatives that the Committee pre-set in February 2017, based on a ratings range of 0-70 if key initiatives were missed, 80-120 if they were mostly or all accomplished, and 130-150 if they were mostly or all exceeded:
+The Committee also rated our performance on the following key strategic initiatives that the Committee pre-set in February 2018, based on a ratings range of 0-70 if key initiatives were missed, 80-120 if they were mostly or all accomplished, and 130-150 if they were mostly or all exceeded: